 1The patient is not a candidate for subtotal liver resection

-2The tumor is 5 cm or smaller in diameter
+2The patient's tumor or tumors measure 5 cm or less in diameter

 3There is no macrovascular involvement